 Regardless of the method you choose, there are two rules to follow.

 The first is to make sure your pork shoulder is cold.
 If it is raw, it obviously will be coming from the fridge, but if you have sous vided it first, be sure to chill it before smoking it.

-The other rule is to monitor the temperature of your pork butt and make sure it doesn't get above the temprature you will (or did) sous vide it at.
+The other rule is to monitor the temperature of your pork butt and make sure it doesn't get above the temperature you will (or did) sous vide it at.
 Raising the temperature above that point during the smoking process will undo much of the benefits of using a precise temperature with the sous vide method.

 Not all of us want to smoke a pork butt all the time.
-As I mentioned above, you can't replate a traditionally smoked pork shoulder over wood chunks with your sous vide cooker, and this is doubly true if you don't start or finish on the smoker.
+As I mentioned above, you can't replace a traditionally smoked pork shoulder over wood chunks with your sous vide cooker, and this is doubly true if you don't start or finish on the smoker.
 However, you can still get some great flavor without going outside to your grill.

-Another good method is to use a tablespoon or two of liquid smoke in the bag.
+Another good method is to use a tablespoon or two of liquid smoke in the bag for additional flavor.
 If you get a high quality liquid smoke (look at the ingredients and make sure it doesn't have corn syrup or other additives in it) it can contribute some great flavor to it.

 Brining your pork butt can add a lot of flavor, though it's not something I usually do.
 If you are using it to add flavor, then a brine can still be effective, but if you are just using it to make the meat more moist, it is much less important.
 I go into a lot more details about sous vide and brining.